-The path ahead for private equity in Switzerland has certainly become more challenging in the course of the last year, as both financing issues and an uncertain economic outlook currently impact dealmaking.
+The path ahead for private equity in Switzerland has certainly become more challenging in the course of the last years, as both financing issues as well as an uncertain economic outlook impacted dealmaking in general and private equity exits in particular.
 However, the Swiss economy continues to be in good shape and the regulatory environment in Switzerland remains investor-friendly.
-We therefore believe that private equity houses and their portfolio companies are well positioned to benefit from attractive investment opportunities as they continue to evolve and display the often-cited resilience that the private equity sector as a whole has become known for.
+It is therefore believed that private equity houses and their portfolio companies are well positioned to benefit from attractive investment opportunities as they continue to evolve and display the often-cited resilience that the private equity sector as a whole has become known for.